UC San Diego Health's orthopedic surgeons offer comprehensive care for ACL injuries.

-Top Four Things to Know About ACL Reconstruction
+Four Things to Know about ACL Injuries

 - Not every person with an ACL rupture needs to have the ligament reconstructed.